corda/corda/docs/source/tutorial-cordapp.rst

     [INFO ] 15:27:59.533 [main] Node.logStartupInfo - Working Directory: /Users/joeldudley/cordapp-example/build/20170707142746/PartyA
     [INFO ] 15:27:59.533 [main] Node.logStartupInfo - Debug port: dt_socket:5007

-4. Edit the “Debug CorDapp” run configuration with the port of the node you wish to connect to
+3. Edit the “Debug CorDapp” run configuration with the port of the node you wish to connect to

-5. Run the “Debug CorDapp” run configuration
+4. Run the “Debug CorDapp” run configuration

-6. Set your breakpoints and start interacting with the node you wish to connect to.
+5. Set your breakpoints and interact with the node you've connected to.
 When the node hits a breakpoint, execution will pause

+   * The node webserver runs in a separate process, and is not attached to by the debugger